Robert Maynard: Early life

 Robert Maynard was born in Dartford, Kent on 19 September 1684.
+Before his encounter with Blackbeard, his life was largely unremarkable.

-Naval commands and battles
+Battle of Ocracoke

 Alexander Spotswood, Governor of the Colony of Virginia, gave Maynard the command of two sloops, Ranger and Jane.
 They departed the docks of Hampton, Virginia on 19 November 1718.
 Maynard caught up with Blackbeard at Ocracoke Inlet off the coast of North Carolina on 22 November 1718.
 Most of Blackbeard's men were ashore.
-While Maynard's party out-numbered the pirates three to one, Jane had no cannons and only small-arms to Blackbeard's ship's up to eight cannons.
+While Maynard's party out-numbered the pirates three to one, Jane had no cannons and only small-arms to Blackbeard's Adventure with eight cannons.
 Initially, Blackbeard maneuvered into shallower water.
 Maynard's heavier ship hit a sand-bar and was stuck.
 Blackbeard then leashed a broadside at Jane.
 Meanwhile, Maynard ordered everything inessential to combat to be thrown overboard to make the ship lighter, and eventually freed his keel.
 Blackbeard's ship fired at least two more broadsides at Jane, killing several of Maynard's men.
 After the last attack it appeared only Maynard and another crew member were left alive.

 When Blackbeard and some of his men boarded Jane they were ambushed by a force much larger than he had expected.
 During the battle, Maynard and Blackbeard ended up in hand-to-hand combat.
 In a point blank exchange of pistol fire, Maynard hit Blackbeard and Blackbeard missed.
 However the shot barely slowed Blackbeard down.
 Both men drew their cutlasses and a melee ensued, with Blackbeard managing to break Maynard's weapon.
 When Blackbeard was about to deliver a killing blow, another sailor, a Highlander, jumped on his back and inflicted a deep wound.
 Blackbeard's cutlass landed on Maynard's knuckles.
 Maynard and his crew were then able to kill Blackbeard.